 The program of the summer school will include:

-ECREA will be awarding 30 grants for participation at the Summer School for students who are unable to otherwise raise registration fee.
-More information on the grants will be available at the ECREA WEBSITE (https://ecrea.eu/page-18213) after March 1.
-There is a separate application and selection procedure in order to apply for these grants.
+ECREA will be awarding 12+1 grants (at least one grant, but perhaps more will be awarded to doctoral students who are members of ALAIC) for participation at the Summer School for students who are unable to otherwise raise registration and travel fee.
+More information on the grants is available at the ECREA WEBSITE (https://ecrea.eu/page-18213).
+There is a separate application and selection procedure to apply for these grants.

-The deadline for submitting the application is March 23, 2021.
-Notification of acceptance will be sent during the last week of April 2021.
+The deadline for submitting the application is February 24, 2022.
+Notification of acceptance will be sent during the first half of March 2022.

 Students whose abstracts are accepted will be expected to provide the following documents and information in the second phase: